 - Improvements are being made to address findings of the USACE Planning Model Improvement Program (PMIP)

-For more information and to download the Beach-fx software and user’s manual, visit the Beach-fx web page or the ERDC Coastal and Hydraulics Laboratory.
+For more information and to download the Beach-fx software and user’s manual, visit the Beach-fx web page.